 We at Little Active People are all about getting children active; both mentally and physically by helping to balance screen time.
 Neither Jemma or I are particularly green fingered but we have so many happy memories of being in the garden as children.
 Our parents are keen gardeners and the children get really involved with the planting and vegetable growing with them.
 Jemma and I still love to do the nature activities with the children so whatever your level of interest in the garden, there are lots of opportunities to get the children involved!
 We’ve put together a list of gardening activities for children and families.

 During this uncertain time when schools have closed and lots of families are in lockdown, gardening is a perfect activity that promotes both physical and mental health in our children and can be done with little or no cost involved.
-Whether you need them to be doing an activity whilst you work or want something to do as a family, take a look at our ideas for gardening activities for children and families, perfect for whilst you’re in lockdown!
+Whether you need them to be doing an activity whilst you work or want something to do as a family, take a look at our ideas for gardening activities for children and families, perfect for the summer holidays!

 What are the benefits of gardening for children?